IbrahimShahzad/IbrahimShahzad/README.md

 ### Hi there, I'm Ibrahim 👋

 ## I'm a Developer and a painter
-- 🔭 I’m currently working @ xFlowResearch!
+- 🔭 I’m currently working as a software developer @ TechAvenue!
 - 🌱 I’m always humbled by how much I do NOT know
-- 👯 I usually work with C/C++ and python
+- 👯 I usually work with C/C++ and sometimes python
-- 🥅 2020 Goals: dive deep in kernel development
+- 🥅 2021 Goals: dive deep in Linux Programming Interface
 - ⚡ Fun fact: I pretend to play the guitar 🤣

 ### Connect with me: